CristianRiccio/snakemake-slurm-profiles/README.md

 0.1% of the edits come from the Cambridge snakemake SLURM integration working group

 I have added an anonymised config file called configAnonymised.yaml.
 For your config file, it should be called config.yaml

+If you so wish, you can limit the number of threads used by a job in the slurm-submit.py file.